kawam1123/translation/_pages/FMC-tutorial-v3.md

 {: .notice--danger}
 <!--
 6.3 Time Managment
-“How to manage your time” is a complex topic, and I don’t want to say that my advice is absolutely good in any case: follow it carefully!
+“How to manage your time” is a complex topic, and I don't want to say that my advice is absolutely good in any case: follow it carefully!
 In fact, I consider myself pretty bad at timemanagment.
 The best teacher, in this case, is personal experience.
 -->
-#### 5.3.1 ひっからないように(Don’t Get Stuck)
+#### 5.3.1 ひっからないように(Don't Get Stuck)
 未着手
 {: .notice--danger}
 <!--